acmerobotics/cascade-effect/README.md

 Cascade Effect Code
 ============
 This repository contains all of the code that Acme Robotics is using for the FTC Cascade Effect Challenge.
+All of the code is written in RobotC, a C variant distributed by Robomatter specifically designed for robots.